gm-spacagna/datasciencemanifesto-copy/principles.md

 exclude_from_nav: false
 ---

-Agile Data science is about solving problems, not models or algorithms.
+Agile Data Science is about solving problems, not models or algorithms.

 All validation of data, hypotheses and performance should be tracked, reviewed and automated.